AdaptiveConsulting/ReactiveTraderCloud/docs/setup/macos-setup.md

 $ dotnet run -p Adaptive.ReactiveTrader.Server.Launcher --populate-eventstore
 ```

-Then to start the backaend services, run the following command from the`/src/server/dotNet` directory:
+Then to start the backend services, run the following command from the`/src/server/dotNet` directory:

 ```bash
 $ dotnet run -p Adaptive.ReactiveTrader.Server.Launcher all